Adaptive reuse: Australia

 The Malthouse apartments in Richmond, Melbourne, Australia is a conversion of a former grain silo by Nonda Katsalidis.

 In Australia, there have been a number of adaptive reuse projects as the main cities have turned from industrial areas into areas of high value and business areas.
 In Sydney, sites such as the old Sydney Mint have been renovated and adapted into inner-city headquarters for the Historic Houses Trust of New South Wales.
 The movement of the city from an industrial, working class area into a gentrified area with high home prices has helped a number of adaptive reuse sites to exist within such an area.
 The old Hyde Park Barracks building has also been transformed from an old jail into a museum which documents and records the history of Australia's first settlers and convicts.

 The industrial history of Australia has also been an influencing factor in determining the types of buildings and areas which have gone on to become adaptive reuse sites, especially in the realms of private residences and community based buildings.
 Some such sites include, Nonda Katsalidis' Malthouse apartments in Richmond, a conversion of a former grain silo and the South Australian site of the Balhannah Mines which was adapted into a private residence and has received awards from the Housing Industry Association and the Design Institute of Australia.

-In Adelaide four prominent, heritage listed 19th-century buildings in poor repair were restored, refurbished and given new roles by the South Australian Government during the Rann government (2002 to 2011).
-The Torrens Building in Victoria Square, former headquarters of the Registrar-General, was restored and adapted to become the Australian campus for both Carnegie Mellon University and University College London.
-The former Adelaide Stock Exchange building was purchased, restored and adapted to become the Science Exchange for the Royal Institution Australia and the Australian Science Media Centre.
-The Torrens Parade Ground and building were restored for use as a headquarters for veterans' organisations.
-Nearly $50 million was committed to restore and adapt the large Glenside Psychiatric Hospital and precinct as the new Adelaide Studios of the South Australian Film Corporation opened by Premier Rann in October 2011.
-And the 62 hectare former Mitsubishi Motors plant is being adapted to become a clean manufacturing centre and education and training hub for Flinders University and TAFE.
+The former Adelaide Stock Exchange building was purchased, restored and adapted to become the Science Exchange for the Royal Institution of Australia and the Australian Science Media Centre.